PDXChinese/pdxchinese.github.io/_pages/about.md

 ## Our Vision

-To build a connected and united Chinese community with respect to their socioeconomic status, political beliefs, religious and cultural tradition.
+To build a connected and united Chinese community with respect to their socioeconomic status, political beliefs, religious, and cultural tradition.

 ## Board of Directors